alessiodionisi/homebridge-lgtv2/README.md

 To use all feature of this plugin you need the [Elgato Eve](https://www.elgato.com/en/eve/eve-app) app.

+**NOTE: I no longer have an LG tv, so I can not continue the development of the project**

 ## Features
 * Power on/off
 * Change volume (Temporarily disabled)